 Aesthetician: How to Become an Aesthetician

-Aestheticans perform beauty and personal care services like facials, hair removal and skin exfoliation.
+Aestheticans perform beauty and personal care services such as facials, hair removal and skin exfoliation.
 To become an aesthetician, you'll need to complete a training program at a technical or vocational school and pass a state-administered licensing exam.

 How to Become Licensed as an Aesthetician

-All 50 states and the District of Columbia require aestheticians to be licensed, although requirements vary.
-Typically, between 260 and 600 hours of training are needed to qualify for an aesthetician's license.
-Most states also require that applicants be at least 17 years old.
-Additionally, many states will only license individuals who have graduated from state-approved training courses.
+49 states and the District of Columbia require aestheticians to be licensed.
+Connecticut is the only state without any education or licensing requirements.
+Typically, between 260 and 600 hours of training are needed to qualify for an aesthetician's license; however, in some states, the requirement can be as high as 1500 hours.
+Applicants usually have to be at least 17 years old before being able to obtain a license.
+Many states will only license individuals who have graduated from state-approved training courses.

 Featured School Choices:

 Concorde School of Hair Design responds quickly to information requests through this site.